 Sunny and green begins the way at Olleros at 3450 m in the Santa valley, up the Río Negro.

 Further above the Río Negro is renamed Quebrada Uquián, (quetch.: the grey-brown river valley).
-No fishes in its clear water, for the whole journey I carried my fishing gear with me in vain.
+No fishes in its clear water, for the whole journey I carried my small fishing gear with me in vain.
 Here a branching of the valley.
 My route to the pass leads through the left valley while the one of my temporary companion and his donkey goes to the right to his Ichu gras hut.

 First night camp.
 The clouds announce already the coming of a cold hail thunderstorm.
 It is the end of september, raining season approaches.